jcorporation/myMPD/docs/060-references/api/index.md

 ## JSON-RPC Id

-The json rpc is the combination of two numeric ids.
+The json-rpc Id is the combination of two numeric ids.

-1. Client ID: Generated on initial loading of the client, 6 digits
+1. Client ID: Generated on initial loading of the client, first 6 digits
-2. Request ID: Incremented on each request, 3 digits, wraps around
+2. Request ID: Incremented on each request, last 3 digits, wraps around

 The websocket connection registers the Client ID on the webserver.
 This registration is used to send async responses from the webserver to a specific client.